Effect of Hurricane Katrina on the Louisiana Superdome: Deaths and crime

 As of August 31, there had been three deaths in the Superdome: two elderly medical patients who were suffering from existing illness, and a man who committed suicide by jumping from the upper level seats.
 Rumours spread in the press of reports of rapes, violent assaults, murders, drug abuse, and gang activity inside the Superdome, most of which were entirely unsubstantiated and without witnesses.
 Most of these rumors were caused because of the breakdown of cellular service, which prevented the distribution of reliable and accurate information.
-New Orleans Police Department chief Eddie Compass appeared on The Oprah Winfrey Show and reported seeing "little babies getting raped" and New Orleans Mayor Ray Nagin also said he saw hooligans raping and killing people.
+New Orleans Police Department chief Eddie Compass appeared on The Oprah Winfrey Show and reported seeing "little babies getting raped" and New Orleans Mayor Ray Nagin also said he saw hooligans "raping and killing people".
 While numerous people told the Times-Picayune that they had witnessed the rape of two girls in the ladies' restroom and the killing of one of them, police and military officials said they knew nothing about the incidents.
 False reports of gunshots also disrupted medical evacuations at the dome.
 However, after a National Guardsman was attacked with a metal rod, the National Guard put up barbed wire barricades to separate and protect themselves from the other people in the dome, and blocked people from exiting.
 The attacker was later jailed.

 During the evening on August 31, about 700 elderly and ill patients were transported out by military helicopters and planes from Louis Armstrong International Airport to Ellington Field Joint Reserve Base in Houston.
-A group of about 100 tourists were "smuggled" out from the Superdome to the New Orleans Arena next door, where 800 medical needs patients were being held.
-This was done as covertly as possible so as to not cause rioting or charges of favoritism.

 On September 4, NOPD chief Eddie Compass reported, "We don't have any substantiated rapes.
 We will investigate if the individuals come forward."
 On that same day, 10 deaths were reported at the Superdome by CBS News.
 However, that number also counted four bodies that were near the dome.
 National Guard officials put the body count at 6, which was reported by The Seattle Times on September 26.
 Four died of natural causes, one had a drug overdose, and one committed suicide.
 It was confirmed that no one was murdered in the Superdome.